siddh-07/JarvisAssistant/README.md

-# 🤖 J.A.R.V.I.S – Personal Voice Assistant
+# 🤖 Jarvis – Personal Voice Assistant (Python)

-> **Just A Rather Very Intelligent System**
-> A Sci-Fi Holographic AI Voice Assistant built with Python — powered by OpenAI, AccuWeather, and a fully animated CustomTkinter GUI.
+Jarvis is a **Python-based AI-powered personal voice assistant** inspired by assistants like Alexa and Google Assistant.
+It listens for a wake word ("Jarvis"), understands spoken commands, performs common tasks, and intelligently answers questions using OpenAI — all wrapped in a **Sci-Fi Holographic GUI**.

+This project is **beginner-friendly**, **well-structured**, and designed to be easily extendable.

 ![Python](https://img.shields.io/badge/Python-3.11+-blue?style=flat-square&logo=python)
 ![OpenAI](https://img.shields.io/badge/OpenAI-GPT--4o--mini-412991?style=flat-square&logo=openai)